aplbrain/dandi-docs/docs/user-guide-sharing/uploading-data.md

 - Ensure your NWB files pass validation (see [Validating NWB Files](./validating-files.md))
 - Check that you're using the latest versions of `dandi`, `PyNWB`, and `MatNWB`

-If you continue to have issues, please reach out via the [DANDI Help Desk](https://github.com/dandi/helpdesk/discussions).
+If you continue to have issues, please reach out via the [{{ instance.name }} Help Desk](https://github.com/dandi/helpdesk/discussions).

 ## Debugging the {{ instance.name }} CLI